xabaras/RecyclerViewSwipeDecorator/README.md

 Or download the [latest AAR](https://bintray.com/xabaras/maven/RecyclerViewSwipeDecorator/_latestVersion) and add it to your project's libraries.

 ## Usage ##
+Here is a non-comprehensive guide to RecyclerViewSwipeDecorator for any further information you can reference the library [javadoc](https://xabaras.github.io/RecyclerViewSwipeDecorator/javadoc/), the sources and/or the sample app sources.

 Create an ItemTouchHelper.SimpleCallback, instantiate an ItemTouchHelper with this callback and attach it to your RecyclerView
 ```java
 ItemTouchHelper.SimpleCallback callback = new ItemTouchHelper.SimpleCallback(0, ItemTouchHelper.RIGHT | ItemTouchHelper.LEFT) {